hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 ## [1]  TRUE FALSE  TRUE FALSE FALSE FALSE
 ```

-The logical vector returned denotes which elements are matching and which are not.
+The logical vector returned denotes which elements in `A` are also in `B` and which are not.

-Previously, we saw that we could use logical vectors to subset data by returning only the values corresponding to `TRUE`.
+We saw previously that we could use the output from a logical expression to subset data by returning only the values corresponding to `TRUE`.
 Therefore, we can use the output logical vector to subset our data, and return only those elements in `A`, which are also in `B` by returning only the TRUE values:

 ```r